blib-la/blibla-comfyui-extensions/README.md

-Certainly!
-Here is your README, incorporating the image changes you requested:

 # ComfyUI Extensions by Failfa.st

 ComfyUI Extensions by Failfa.st is a robust suite of enhancements, designed to optimize your ComfyUI experience.
 It